anoopsarkar/compilers-class/hwcontest.md

 1. Whoever passes the most testcases will be the winner of the contest.
 1. If there is a tie, the fastest compiler wins.
 1. My compiler cannot be the winner.

-## The Prize

-* The prize for the winner of the contest is a $25 gift certificate from amazon.ca
-* The prize will be handed out to the winner of the contest at the final exam.